Divide-By-0/blog/content/posts/conviction_convos.md

 #### The Importance of Fun and Simplicity

 - I asked about where should I work?
 I have all of these choices and don't know what to do.
-- Important technology often starts as toys or simple ideas
+- Important technology often starts as toys or simple ideas (see the [Dream Machine](https://amzn.to/4385EUZ) for the history of computing, littered with examples of this)
 - Focusing on simple, fun projects can lead to significant achievements; a lot of companies started like this for a reason
 - Advancing humanity can also be achieved by having fun and staying focused on simple goals, and he prefers working on the set of problems for where this is true since there are so many problems, and "where I have the most fun" is a pretty good filtering function
 - Where people are having the most fun, are the places that I personally respect most